danjguzman/next-demo/README.md

-Preview video focused on creating a smooth Mapbox experience [https://youtu.be/FG-YPWj59u0](https://youtu.be/FG-YPWj59u0){:target="_blank"}
+Preview video focused on creating a smooth Mapbox experience: https://youtu.be/FG-YPWj59u0

 ## About